ping/pylibby/README.md

 This tool has only been tested on Linux and macOS (thanks [dhnyny](https://github.com/dhnyny)).

+You can try --timeout and --retry if you're having connection issues.

 ## Info
 * There's a swagger API with documentation [here](https://thunder-api.overdrive.com/docs/ui/index), but I couldn't get everything to work.